coxmediagroup/uidev-assignment-extended/README.md

 -	Using the provided feed data, construct a webpage that is formatted to match the included mockups located in the comps folder.
 - You will only be using one HTML document for this assignment.
 - Place your HTML in index.html.
-All other resources should be saved where appropriate in the uidev-assignment folder hierarchy.
+All other resources should be saved where appropriate in the uidev-assignment-extended folder hierarchy.

 ###Directions: